Guanbi policy

-The guanbi policy (關閉政策 (closure policy)) or closed port policy (閉港政策) was a military blockade policy of the government of the Republic of China (ROC) against the Chinese Communist Party (CCP) in the Communist-controlled Zone and later, the newly established People's Republic of China (PRC).
-On 18 June 1949, ROC Government announced the aerial and naval blockade policy along the Chinese coast from Liao River to Min River area starting on 26 June.
-The application area was extended further southwest to include the Guangdong Province in February 1950.
+The Guanbi policy (關閉政策 (closure policy)), also known as the closed port policy (閉港政策) was a military blockade policy of the government of the Republic of China (ROC), now commonly known as Taiwan, against the Chinese Communist Party (CCP) in the Communist-controlled Zone and later, the newly established People's Republic of China (PRC).
+The policy sought to restrict maritime access to ports controlled by the CCP and to disrupt trade and logistics to the PRC during the early Cold War period.